 Most of the time, however, nachos means that bright orange cheese that comes in a bag and get squirted on your nachos.
 I still love nachos, but I do my best not to eat foods that, well, come in plastic bags and are heated up before being squirted on the rest of my food.

 I simply turn my nacho cheese into beer cheese soup (perfect for winters in Chicago) by adding a little chicken stock and beer, along with some grated nutmeg and a tiny bit of Worcestershire sauce.
 It isn’t my exact recipe for beer cheese soup, but oh does it taste good anyway if I decide I’ve had enough nachos.

-Homemade Nacho Cheese Sauce
+How to Make Homemade Nacho Cheese Sauce

 It really is pretty easy to make a homemade cheese sauce like this.
 Depending on the thickness of the sauce – controlled by the amount of flour and cheese you add – and the flavors you infuse in it, you can use it not just as nacho cheese sauce (or a base for beer cheese soup), but also to make homemade macaroni and cheese and other dishes where you use a cheese sauce, including fondue!

-Like many sauces, you want to start by heating butter in a pan and then adding diced onions and sauteeing them until they’re translucent but not caramelizing.
+Like many sauces, you want to start by heating butter in a saucepan and then adding diced onions and sauteing them until they’re translucent but not caramelizing.
 Add the minced garlic at this point to prevent the garlic from burning.

-Stir each handful into your sauce until it melts before adding more.
+Stir each handful into your sauce with a spatula until it melts before adding more.
 If you put all your cheese in at once, you end up with a ball of cheese that doesn’t incorporate into your sauce nicely at all.

-If you are looking to kick up the spice of your homemade nacho cheese sauce a bit, you can easily do so.
+If you want to kick up the spice of your homemade nacho cheese sauce a bit, you can easily do so.
 I really enjoy roasting a jalapeno and using it not just in my guacamole recipe but also in my homemade nacho cheese sauce.